 Beware of Door-To-Door Sales and Telemarketers That Target Seniors

-Senior citizens make up one-twelfth of the population in Minnesota, but are often disproportionately targeted for fraud over the telephone and at their doorstep.
-The Attorney General’s Office gives senior citizens the following advice when it comes to unsolicited door-to-door callers and telemarketers:
+Senior citizens make up one-seventh of the population in Minnesota, but are often disproportionately targeted for fraud over the telephone and at their doorstep.
+The Attorney General’s Office gives senior citizens the following advice when it comes to unsolicited door-to-door salespeople and telemarketers:

 Some companies try to use fear tactics to sell you their goods.
 For example, one company convinced some seniors to buy an unlicensed long-term care insurance policy by citing to the high cost of nursing homes.
 Another company talked about a rash of burglaries to sell security alarms.
 Yet another tried to sell medical safety products by talking about medical errors in hospitals.
 While many people have legitimate medical and personal safety concerns as they age, the best way to deal with these concerns is to seek out reputable companies that offer meaningful products at a fair price.

-Under Minnesota’s Personal Solicitation of Sales Act, salespeople who make "cold calls" at the doorsteps of Minnesota residents must clearly and expressly disclose: (1) their name, (2) the name of the business they represent, (3) the goods or services they wish to sell, (4) that they wish to sell those goods, and (5) they must show you identification with the sales agent’s name and the name of the business represented—before asking you any questions or making any other statements.
+Under Minnesota’s Personal Solicitation of Sales Act, salespeople who make "cold calls" at the doorsteps of Minnesota residents must clearly and expressly disclose: (1) their name, (2) the name of the business they represent, (3) the goods or services they wish to sell, and (4) that they wish to sell those goods.
+The salespeople must disclose this information, and also show you identification with their name and the name of the business represented—before asking you any questions or making any other statements.
 In addition, under Minnesota’s Right to Cancel law, you only have three days to cancel door-to-door sales involving personal goods or services.
-If you bought something from a door-to-door salesperson and have second thoughts, act immediately to cancel the contract.
+If you bought something from a door-to-door salespeople and have second thoughts, act immediately to cancel the contract.
 If you don’t cancel within three days, you may be locked into a costly and unwanted purchase.

 Better Business Bureau of Minnesota and North Dakota